 Access to personnel files is restricted to those with a business need for the information, except as otherwise required by law.
 All employees have access to their own personnel file to the extent allowed by law.
 An employee may request access to his/her personnel file from his/her supervisor.
-With reasonable advance notice, an employee may view his/her personnel file at a mutually convenient time in the presence of <a href="https://www.human.org/human.
+With reasonable advance notice, an employee may view his/her personnel file at a mutually convenient time in the presence of human resouces a manager or supervisor.
+Upon request, an employee will be provided with a copy of his/her personnel file, or any requested portion of the file.
+Employees are required to pay applicable copying charges...
+Copies will be provided as soon as reasonably possible and in accordance with the requirements of Oregon law.